aeronje/ubuntu-linux-performance-enhancement/README.md

 */

-👉 cat /sys/devices/system/cpu/intel_pstate/status
+F 👉 cat /sys/devices/system/cpu/intel_pstate/status

 /*
-the output should no longer be passive or active, it should return something about 'No such file or directory' */
+the output should no longer be passive or active, it should return something like 'No such file or directory' */

-👉 cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_driver
+G 👉 cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_driver

 /*
 the returning output should be 'acpi-cpufreq'
 */

+/*
+Please make sure you have completed **Bash commands A–G of Step 10** before proceeding.

+The following bash commands **H–Q** only apply during the current runtime session which means it will reset after every reboot.
+These configurations are not persistent unless scripted.

+Please consider creating a shell script that you can run from your desktop or trigger during login to avoid repeating the steps.

+All Changes made before this point i.e. GRUB modifications, are persistent and survive reboots.

+The steps below are temporary and must be re-applied each session—unless automated.
+*/

-👉 sudo systemctl stop thermald
+H 👉 sudo systemctl stop thermald
-👉 sudo systemctl disable thermald
+I 👉 sudo systemctl disable thermald
-👉 sudo systemctl stop tlp
+J 👉 sudo systemctl stop tlp
-👉 sudo systemctl disable tlp
+K 👉 sudo systemctl disable tlp

-👉 sudo apt install linux-tools-common linux-tools-$(uname -r) 👉 sudo cpupower frequency-set -g performance
+L 👉 sudo apt install linux-tools-common linux-tools-$(uname -r) /*
+Just in case this is not yet installed, please skip if you are done and move to the next command */
+M 👉 sudo cpupower frequency-set -g performance

-👉 for i in 0 1 2 3; do
+N 👉 for i in 0 1 2 3; do
   echo userspace | sudo tee /sys/devices/system/cpu/cpu$i/cpufreq/scaling_governor
   echo 2560000 | sudo tee /sys/devices/system/cpu/cpu$i/cpufreq/scaling_min_freq
 done

+/*
+The value 2560000 represents 2.56 GHz — which is the maximum turbo frequency where the above command is tested.

+Please make sure to set this value according to the maximum capacity of your CPU and do not exceed your rated max frequency.
+*/

-👉 for i in 0 1 2 3; do
+O 👉 for i in 0 1 2 3; do
   echo performance | sudo tee /sys/devices/system/cpu/cpu$i/cpufreq/scaling_governor
 done

-👉 for i in 0 1 2 3; do
-  echo 100 | sudo tee /sys/devices/system/cpu/cpu$i/cpufreq/energy_performance_preference
-done

-👉 watch -n1 "grep 'MHz' /proc/cpuinfo"
+P 👉 systemctl suspend
 /*
-Observe again the improvement
+This step puts the system into sleep mode.
+Upon waking up, the CPU frequency often locks at higher values.

+After waking and logging back in, monitor CPU frequencies again.
+*/

+Q 👉 watch -n1 "grep 'MHz' /proc/cpuinfo"

+/*
+You should now observe that the CPU cores are maintaining higher frequencies more consistently — behaving like it just drank three espresso shots and turned to berserk mode.

+Nothing illegal was done here.
+No overclocking, no warranty violations, no shady BIOS hacks.
+There is no reason to call the Bureau of Fire, EMS, or 911 for thermal arson.

+Just pure Linux tricks, caffeine, and desperation from low MHz pain.
 */